Geoffrey Cowan: Personal life

 Cowan is married to Aileen Adams, former deputy mayor of Los Angeles and former California Secretary of State and Consumer Affairs.
-They have two children, Gabriel Cowan, a filmmaker and founder of the New Artists Alliance, and Mandy Wolf, a grade school teacher currently working at The Center for Early Education.
+They have two children, Gabriel Cowan, a filmmaker and founder of the New Artists Alliance, and Mandy Wolf, a grade school teacher who works at The Center for Early Education.

 His late brother, Paul Cowan, was a journalist and staff writer for The Village Voice for more than 20 years, and author of An Orphan in History.
 His sister, Holly Cowan Shulman, is the editor of the Dolley Madison Digital Edition and a professor at the University of Virginia, and his sister Liza Cowan is an artist, graphic designer, curator and blogger.

 Professional associations and memberships

 Cowan serves on the board of the Harvard Kennedy School's Shorenstein Center on Media, Politics, and Public Policy, the Berggruen Institute, Common Sense Media, Democracy 21, and the Susan Thompson Buffett Foundation.
 He is a member of the Council on Foreign Relations and the Pacific Council on International Policy.

 He chaired the California Bipartisan Commission on Internet Political Practices and served as a member and chair of the White House Fellows regional selection committee during the Clinton and Bush administrations.
 In 1991, Cowan was elected to the Common Cause National Governing Board.

 In 2008, he was named the Walter Lippmann Fellow of the American Academy of Political and Social Science and in 2009 he was elected as a member of the American Academy of Arts and Science.